Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Transcripts – Transfer Applicants

-The OUAC provides an electronic transcript service for applicants who have attended high school, college, or university in Ontario.
+The OUAC provides an online transcript request service for applicants who have attended high school, university or college in Ontario.

-When completing your application, you can pay the OUAC to contact your former school(s) and request electronic transcripts from the issuing institution to be sent directly to Admission Services at the University of Guelph.
+You can use the online transcript request in your OUAC Undergraduate application to have the OUAC contact your former school(s) and request electronic transcripts from the issuing institution to be sent directly to Admission Services at the University of Guelph.
 This is recommended.
+Transcript request fees will apply.

 If your former high school, university or college is not one of the schools that the OUAC can contact on your behalf, you must contact each institution to arrange to have your transcript(s) sent to Admission Services.